recurly/recurly-client-dotnet/examples.md

 subscription.Plan = Plans.Get("silver");
 subscription.Quantity = 2;

-// perform the update operation subscription.ChangeSubscription(Subscription.ChangeTimeframe.Now);
+// perform the update operation now subscription.ChangeSubscription(Subscription.ChangeTimeframe.Now);

+// ChangeTimeframe.Now is the default, so we can simply: subscription.ChangeSubscription();

-// You might also use Subscription.ChangeTimeframe.Renewal
+// You might also use `Subscription.ChangeTimeframe.Renewal`
 ```

 ###Cancel subscription